List of Desperate Housewives characters: Beth Young

 It is soon revealed that Beth is actually Felicia's daughter, aiding her mother in revenge on Paul.
 After she and Paul sleep together, Beth questions her mother's sanity and if she knew for certain Paul killed her sister, so the two women have a fight.
 When Paul is shot later in the season, Beth returns to jail, convinced her mother had something to do with it but Felicia is honestly surprised to hear it happened.
-Unknown to Beth, the detectives investigating the shooting told Paul how she was Felicia's daughter, making him realize how she has been using him all along.
-While Paul develops hatred for Beth, Beth falls in love with Paul, and has turned against Felicia to support Paul.
+Unknown to Beth, the detectives investigating the shooting told Paul how she was Felicia's daughter, making him realize that she has been using him all along.
+While Paul develops hatred for Beth, Beth falls in love with Paul and has turned against Felicia.
 He kicks Beth out of the house, but she tries to get back with Paul, telling him how she believed her mother's claims of Paul killing her aunt but now that she knows him, does not believe it.
 She is thus shocked when Paul confesses to having killed Martha after all.
 Beth goes to see Felicia in prison where her mother berates her for being so stupid as to not get the confession on tape and that Beth is useless to her, telling the guards to remove her daughter from the visitor list.
-Beth then learns is a match to be a kidney donor for Susan.
+Beth then learns she is a match to be a kidney donor for Susan.
 With nothing else to live for, Beth goes to the hospital and makes sure the nurse in the waiting room files the paperwork ensuring her kidney will go to Susan.
 Beth then pulls a gun out of her purse and shoots herself in the head, leaving her brain dead.
-At first, Paul refuses to give Susan Beth's kidney, but later decides to let Susan have the kidney and mourns his wife.